Blog

 |---|---|

-| Little League | Most restrictive — every pitch matters, rest days are long, one big outing can sideline a pitcher for the whole weekend |
+| Little League | Most restrictive.
+Every pitch matters, rest days are long, and one big outing can sideline a pitcher for the whole weekend |

-| USSSA | Varies — check event rules.
+| USSSA | Varies; check event rules.
 Innings limits give coaches more flexibility but require tracking differently |

-| Perfect Game | Event-specific — generally more lenient than LL but stricter than casual rec leagues |
+| Perfect Game | Event-specific; generally more lenient than LL but stricter than casual rec leagues |

 Planning Across Multiple Leagues